huggingface/datasets/ADD_NEW_DATASET.md

 - a **dataset script** which contains the code to download and pre-process the dataset: e.g. `squad.py`,
 - a **dataset card** with tags and information on the dataset in a `README.md`.
-- a **metadata file** (automatically created) which contains checksums and information about the dataset to guarantee that the loading went fine: `dataset_infos.json`
-- a **dummy-data file** (automatically created) which contains small examples from the original files to test and guarantee that the script is working well in the future: `dummy_data.zip`

 2. Let's start by creating a new branch to hold your development changes with the name of your dataset: